GeorgeT01/shopping-list-app/README.md

 # shopping-list-app
-A project with Implementation of a shopping list app.
+A project with Implementation of a simple shopping list app.
 It consist some common operations like create, edit , delete, search and view operations.

 # Built With
 JAVA